barbagroup/snake-repro/MesnardBarba-CSiE.md

 Exhaustive documentation during the process of computational research is key.
 This includes documenting all failures.
 Current publication custom is biased towards positive results---this is why we had to spend so much time to discover that IBAMR gave correct results with Lagrangian points inside the body.
-The negative results with points on the boundary only are not published.
+The negative results with points only on the boundary are not published.
 We learned how important the computational mesh and the boundary conditions can be.
-A reproducible commputational paper should include the actual meshes used in the study (or a determministic mesh-generation code) and careful reporting of boundary conditions.
+A reproducible computational paper should include the actual meshes used in the study (or a determministic mesh-generation code) and careful reporting of boundary conditions.
 This is rarely (if ever!) the case.
+We learned that in addition to developing our code under version control, we need to carefully record the versions used for all dependencies.
+In practice, such careful documentation is feasible only with a fully automated workflow: launching simulations via running scripts, storing command-line arguments for every run, capturing complete environment settings.
+Post-processing and visualization ideally should also be scripted, avoiding software GUIs.

+We learned that highly unsteady fluid dynamics is a particularly tough application for reproducibility.
+The Navier-Stokes equations are nonlinear and can exhibit chaotic behavior under certain conditions (e.g., geometry, Reynolds number, external forcing).
+Some flow situations are subject to instabilities, like vortex merging in two dimensions and other vortex instabilities in 3D.
+In any application that has sufficient complexity, we should repeat simulations checking how robust they are to small variations.
+And report negative results!
+Understandably, long 3D simulations that take huge computational resources may not be feasible to repeat.
+We should continue the conversation about what it means to do reproducible research in high-performance computing (HPC) scenarios.
+When large simulations run on specific hardware with one-off compute allocations, they are unlikely to be reproduced.
+In this case, it is even more important that the researchers advanced to the HPC application on a solid progression of fully reproducible research at the smaller scales.

 ## References